Alex-wcl/yet-another-storm-ui/README.md

 ## Compile&Deploy

-Go into yet-another-storm-ui-server and run "mvn clean package install", it will copy static files from yet-another-storm-ui and build a war file named asu.war.
+Go into yet-another-storm-ui-server and run "mvn clean package install", it will copy static files from yet-another-storm-ui and build a war file named yasu.war.

-To deoloy it, simply copy it to a java container, e.g. tomcat's webapp folder.
+To deploy it, simply copy it to a java container, e.g. tomcat's webapp folder.

+# How to develop

+yet-another-storm-ui-server is quite a simple java restful app. it uses annotations to add servlet.
+There is client wrap to communicate with storm rest api.
+And there is a service to do more works with raw data returned from storm api (adding caches maybe).
+Also some beans is created to store storm api data for convenience.

+yet-another-storm-ui is created using yeoman, using AngularJS as framework. if you want to use grunt, please run "bower install & npm install" for the first time.

 # More

 There are more features to deliver, such as
- - ACL, expecially for kill topology.
+ - ACL, especially for kill topology.
  - JMX integration.
  - More monitoring&management.